-At the request and direction of the Administration and Operations (A&O) Committee, an audit of Benefit Administration process and controls for the City of Milwaukee Employes' Retirement System (CMERS) was performed during the period from January 8, 2024, through March 20, 2024.
-The audit was requested to review, evaluate and test the organization's Benefit Administration process against leading practices, test controls and determine whether control deficiencies existed within the internal control environment or whether there were identified control design or operating deficiencies.
+At the request and direction of the Administration and Operations (A&O) Committee, an audit of the Contributions Process and controls for the City of Milwaukee Employes' Retirement System (CMERS) was performed during the period from September 30, 2024, through November 30, 2024.
+The audit was requested to review, evaluate and test the organization's Contributions process against leading practices, test controls and determine whether control deficiencies existed within the internal control environment or whether there were identified control design or operating deficiencies.
 This audit cannot be relied upon to disclose errors, fraud, or noncompliance with laws and regulations.

 We have concluded our consulting engagement to perform the procedures described in the attached report.
 These procedures, which were agreed to by CMERS, were applied solely to assist in evaluating the internal controls of CMERS.
 Management of CMERS is responsible for their operations and internal controls.
+We performed this engagement in accordance with Statements on Standards for Consulting Services issued by the American Institute of Certified Public Accountants.
 The execution and maintenance of adequate internal controls is solely the responsibility of the management of CMERS.
 Consequently, we make no representations regarding the sufficiency of the procedures described in the attached document either for the purpose for which this report has been requested or for any other purpose.